Find yourself in the exam hall staring blankly at your SPM paper with absolutely no clue on what the answers are?

-If you’re stuck on a question, checking out the answers before and after can help.
+If you’re stuck on a question, have a look at your answers for the questions before and after.
 For example, if you’re stuck on question 2, but you’re pretty certain the answers for question 1 and 3 are A and C respectively, it is quite likely the answer for question 2 is probably B or D.

 Reason?
 Based on Poundstone’s analysis, for a four-choice objective question, correct answers only repeat 19% of the time.

 At times, there may be questions that offer obvious grammatical clues.